vercel-saleseng/monorepo-vercel-amplify/README.md

 ### Nginx Reverse Proxy Setup

- > While placing a reverse proxy in front of Vercel works here, [it is less secure and peformant and thus is NOT recommended by Vercel.](https://vercel.com/guides/can-i-use-a-proxy-on-top-of-my-vercel-deployment)
+ > While placing a reverse proxy in front of Vercel works here, [it is less secure and peformant and thus is NOT recommended by Vercel.](https://vercel.com/guides/can-i-use-a-proxy-on-top-of-my-vercel-deployment) For deployments at scale, the Nginx server also needs to be [configured as a trusted proxy, a feature on Vercel's Enterprise plan.](https://vercel.com/docs/edge-network/headers#x-forwarded-for)

 - **Purpose**: An Nginx reverse proxy has been set up on an AWS EC2 instance and placed in front of both applications.
 This setup ensures that all two applications are accessible from a unified domain (monorepo-vercel-amplify.com), with the reverse proxy directing traffic between them.
 - **Configuration**: